Glance and Focus Networks for Dynamic Visual Recognition

 \subsection{Multi-scale GFNet}

-As aforementioned, the vanilla GFNet fixes the size of patches (i.e., $H'\!\times\!W'$) as a pre-defined hyper-parameter.
+As aforementioned, the vanilla GFNet fixes the size of patches (\emph{i.e.}, $H'\!\times\!W'$) as a pre-defined hyper-parameter.
 However, this constraint limits the flexibility of a single GFNet to achieve high computational efficiency when its computational cost is online tuned within a large range.
 Given a small computational budget, adopting a smaller patch size usually results in higher accuracy than using larger patches.
 However, once the available computational resources are relatively sufficient, larger patches typically outperform smaller ones.
 The empirical results on this phenomenon can be found in Table \ref{tab:MS-GFNet}.

 Inspired by this issue, we propose a multi-scale GFNet (MS-GFNet), as shown in Figure \ref{fig:ms_gfnet}.
 At test time, after processing each image patch, MS-GFNet determines whether to output the prediction as the vanilla GFNet does.
 Once the inference proceeds, the size of the next patch will be selected among several candidates.
 Here we integrate these two decision steps into a single confidence-based criterion, which we empirically find effective.
-Formally, at $t^{\textnormal{th}}$ step, we assume that the $k^{\textnormal{th}}$ candidate of patch size corresponds to a threshold $\eta_t^k$.
+Formally, at the $t^{\textnormal{th}}$ step, we assume that the $k^{\textnormal{th}}$ candidate of patch size corresponds to a threshold $\eta_t^k$.
 Given the prediction $\bm{p}_t$, the inference process of the samples with $\max_j p_{tj} > \max_k \eta_t^k$ will be terminated, while the samples with

 will use $k^{\textnormal{th}}$ patch size at $(t+1)^{\textnormal{th}}$ step, and repeat this procedure with $\{\eta_{t+1}^1, \eta_{t+1}^2, \ldots\}$.
-The values of all the thresholds can be treated as hyper-parameters and solved on the validation set following problem (\ref{problem:threshold}).
+The values of all the thresholds can be treated as hyper-parameters and be determined on the validation set following problem (\ref{problem:threshold}), where we adopt the genetic algorithm \cite{whitley1994genetic}.
 As a result, both the input sequence lengths and the patch sizes can be dynamically adjusted conditioned on the computational budgets.
-MS-GFNet by design can switch among using smaller and larger patches online (i.e., without additional training) to achieve relatively better performance with either limited or sufficient computational resources.
+MS-GFNet by design can switch among using smaller and larger patches online (without additional training) to achieve relatively better performance with either limited or sufficient computational resources.
 During training, we simply randomly select patch sizes in all the three stages.